Skip to main content

 Solar arc directions advance every point in the chart by the same increment: the distance the Sun traveled on the day of birth, typically just under one degree per day.
 Each degree of arc corresponds to one year of life.

 Because every planet moves by the same amount, solar arcs create a symmetrical symbolic clock.
-When an arc-directed planet reaches within about one degree of a natal angle or planet, the technique predicts a significant event.
-Solar arcs are particularly reliable for outer-planet contacts to angles, which correspond to major structural life changes.
+When an arc-directed planet reaches within about one degree of a natal angle or planet, the technique flags a significant event window.
+Solar arcs are often used for outer-planet contacts to angles, which many astrologers associate with major structural life changes.

-Solar arcs provide a different perspective from primary directions because they advance the planets rather than rotating the sphere.
-When both techniques agree on the same candidate time, the convergence significantly increases confidence.
+Solar arcs provide a different perspective from transits and profections because they advance the planets by one shared symbolic arc.
+When several checks agree on the same candidate time, the convergence strengthens the evidence score.

 How annual profections validate the result